Study in USA

+To find out the percentage of marks, students can simply divide the marks obtained by the maximum marks and then multiply it by 100.
+Test marks to percentage calculators help students avoid the agony of dealing with how they can convert their grade marks into percentages.
 Percentage of marks means a fraction or proportion out of 100, which is widely used for academic institutions to evaluate students on a fairly basis.
 Calculating percentages not only helps students to check their performance but also helps universities and colleges abroad to assess international students on the same scale.
-Simply, the formula to calculate the percentage from marks is (Marks scored ÷ Maximum Marks)×100.
+We have mentioned a comprehensive guide on how to do percentage calculations easily in this article.
+The formula to calculate the percentage from marks is (Marks scored ÷ Maximum Marks)×100.
+For instance, a student achieved 360 marks out of 500.
+First, divide 360 by 500 and then multiply the result by 100.
+Here, the percentage of marks is 72%.
 Hence, it is important for students to calculate the percentage of marks obtained by them for both academic and career purposes.
 Simply, the percentage of marks obtained meaning is presenting the raw scores of a student in percent averages using a certain formula.
 There is a need for a percentage of marks calculator as it ensures the evaluation of international students with different grading systems on the same grounds.

 Calculating the percentage of marks meaning is one of a straightforward and simple process.
 All you need to follow are some steps.
 So, students exploring how to calculate percentage of marks must rest assured.
 Here is the step by step guide on how to find percentages: